-CLASS: II BCA COURSE CODE: 16CAU601B COURSE NAME: UNIX/LINUX PROGRAMMING UNIT - II BATCH: 2016 - 2019
+CLASS: III BCA COURSE NAME: UNIX/LINUX PROGRAMMING COURSE CODE: 17CAU601B BATCH: 2017 - 2020

-- ➤ We can now consider the following protocol to prevent deadlocks: Each process can request resources only in an increasing order of enumeration.
+➤ We can now consider the following protocol to prevent deadlocks: Each process can request resources only in an increasing order of enumeration.
 That is, a process can initially request any number of instances of a resource type -say, Ri .
-After that, the process can request instances of resource type Rj if and only if F(Rj ) > F(Ri ).
-For example, using the function defined previously, a process that wants to use the tape drive and printer at the same time must first request the tape drive and then request the printer. - Alternatively, we can require that a process requesting an instance of resource type Rj must have released any resources Ri such that $F(Ri ) \ge F(Rj )$ .
+After that, the process can request instances of resource type Rj if and only if F(Rj) > F(Ri).
+For example, using the function defined previously, a process that wants to use the tape drive and printer at the same time must first request the tape drive and then request the printer.

+Alternatively, we can require that a process requesting an instance of resource type Rj must have released any resources Ri such that $F(Ri) \ge F(Rj)$ .
 Note also that if several instances of the same resource type are needed, a single request for all of them must be issued.
 If these two protocols are used, then the circular-wait condition cannot hold.
 We can demonstrate this fact by assuming that a circular wait exists (proof by contradiction).
-Let the set of processes involved in the circular wait be {P0, P1, ..., Pn}, where Pi is waiting for a resource Ri , which is held by process Pi+1.
-(Modulo arithmetic is used on the indexes, so that Pn is waiting for a resource Ri +1, we must have F(Ri ) < F(Ri+1) for all i.
+Let the set of processes involved in the circular wait be $\{P0, P1, ..., Pn\}$ , where Pi is waiting for a resource Ri , which is held by process Pi+1.
+(Modulo arithmetic is used on the indexes, so that Pn is waiting for a resource Rn held by P0.)
+Then, since process Pi+1 is holding resource Ri while requesting resource Ri+1, we must have F(Ri) < F(Ri+1) for all i.
 But this condition means that F(R0) < F(R1) < ... < F(Rn) < F(R0).
 By transitivity, F(R0) < F(R0), which is impossible.
 Therefore, there can be no circular wait.